 Hi, I'm Qui!
-I'm 24, diagnosed with NF1 and attending this year's 2025 NF Summit in Washington, DC.Purchase your tickets to the 2025 NF SummitWelcome to my NF1 Awareness page.
+I'm 24, diagnosed with NF1, and attending this year's 2026 NF Summit in Denver, Colorado.I am also a participant in the Neurofibromatosis Young Adult Leadership program hosted by the Littlest Tumor Foundation.Purchase your tickets to the 2026 NF SummitWelcome to my NF1 Awareness page.
 Click around to explore my story, connect, or view resources.

 Littlest Tumor Foundation